Evykings/Customer-Churn-Prediction/README.md

 | UnitPrice           | Price of a single unit of the product, recorded in the local currency.                           |
 | CustomerID          | Unique identifier for the customer who made the purchase.
 This helps track customer behavior.    |
 | Country             | The country where the customer is located.
 This indicates the geographic location of the sale.   |

+---

+## 🧹 Data Cleaning
+In this project, a robust data cleaning process was implemented to ensure the dataset was ready for analysis and modeling.
+Key transformations and feature engineering steps were carried out to create meaningful features that enhance the prediction of customer churn.

+---

+### Data Cleaning Steps

+**1  Handling Missing Values:**
+*  Checked for missing values across all columns.
+*  Imputed missing values appropriately based on the nature of the feature (e.g., mean or median for numerical features).
+**2  Date Conversion:**
+*  converted the InvoiceDate column from a string format to a datetime object for accurate time-based analysis.
+**3  Duplicate Removal:**
+*  Identified and removed duplicate rows to maintain data integrity.